bbauska/UofM-AdvStyling/readme.md

 new tablet, and you can&apos;t keep up with that.
 Instead, you should base your breakpoints based on the content of your page.
 You figure out what it is you want there and decide when will it really look good next to each other versus not.
-Let&apos;s talk about using devices as a breakpoint.
+Let&apos;s talk about using devices as a breakpoint.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 67. screen shots - smartphone px (65) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">